2011 El Reno–Piedmont tornado: Formation, peak intensity and Interstate 40

-The El Reno–Piedmont tornado formed at 3:51 p.m., as determined by mobile radar data.
+The El Reno–Piedmont tornado formed in western Canadian County at 3:51 p.m., as determined by mobile radar data.
 Over the next four minutes, the tornado's condensation funnel extending from a low-hanging wall cloud broadened, causing the tornado to take on a large 'wedge' appearance.
 It intensified quickly as it moved northeast, debarking and destroying many trees at EF5 intensity.
 During this period, the storm was being monitored by a truck-mounted Rapid-Scan X-band Polarimetric (RaXPol) mobile Doppler weather radar, operated by the University of Oklahoma's Advanced Radar Research Center (ARRC) led by Howard Bluestein.
 That radar, stationed near the intersection of Smith Road and Walbaum Road less than 2 mi south of I-40, captured the "first polarimetric, rapid-scan, mobile Doppler weather radar dataset of an EF-5 tornado."